mfn/laravel-view-docblock/README.md

 - `report_missing_arguments`: Set to true to report missing parameter types as errors.
 Defaults to `false`.

 - `argument_blacklist`: A list of variables which should automatically be **excluded** from the validation.
-Useful for global or internal variables which available in all templates.
+Useful for global or internal variables which are available in all templates.

 - `additional_types`: register additional validation types, specific for Laravel:
   - `CollectionType`: supports `Collection<SomeObject>`.
-Note: if an inner object type is provided (`SomeObject` in this example), the collection is iterated to ensure the types meatch!
+Note: if an inner object type is provided (`SomeObject` in this example), the collection is iterated to ensure the types match!
   - `TraversableType`: transparently supports any class implementing the `Traversable` interface like an array.
 Note: inner types are ignored when encountering such a type.

 The default settings are for easy getting started/integrating into existing